Should I Adopt a Cat to Beat Loneliness?

 - Cats can restrict your housing options.
 This is true of any pet, but having a cat means your options for renting or buying could be limited.

 - Cats scratch.
 It is in a kitty’s nature to sharpen its claws but with a lack of natural spots to do this, your furniture or carpet could become your cat’s new favourite scratching spot.
-Buying a scratching post and training your furry friend to use it will help manage this behaviour.
+Buying a scratching post and training your furry friend to use it will help manage this behavior.

 - Allergies – some people are allergic to cats and won’t want to be around your new companion.